Is Baja California Sur safe? (2024)

 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-Baja California is a peninsula that extends southward from the U.S.-Mexico border and is comprised of 2 states, Baja California (also known as Baja California Norte) and Baja California Sur
+Baja California Peninsula extends southward from the U.S.-Mexico border and is comprised of 2 states, Baja California (also known as Baja California Norte) and Baja California Sur.

-Baja is a popular destination for camping and RV’ing with many traveleres from the United States and Canada coming here year round.
+Baja Sur is a popular destination for camping and RV’ing with many travelers from the United States and Canada coming here year round.

 When you explore Baja California, you will understand why so many people bring their motor homes here – you can spend weeks enjoying the spectacular landscapes and exploring outdoor opportunities from surfing and diving to hiking and mountain biking.

-Your safety in Baja California depends on your location.
+Not all places in Baja are safe.
 Tijuana consistently gets ranked as one of the most violent cities in the word.
-Parts of Baja California along the U.S. border are also considered dangerous due to cartel violence, while Loreto, Mulege, San Ignacio and Bahia De Los Angeles are some of the safest places to visit in Mexico .
+Parts of Baja California along the U.S. border are also considered dangerous due to cartel violence, while Loreto, Mulege, San Ignacio and Bahia De Los Angeles are some of the safest places in Mexico.

-While Baja California is statistically safer than many other places in Mexico, there are certain things you need to know about this region to enjoy a fun and safe trip.
+While Baja California Sur is statistically safer than most places in Mexico, there are certain things you need to know about this region to enjoy a fun and safe trip.

-In this article, we will look at different aspects of Baja California travel, and I will go over safety in Baja California.
+In this article, we will look at different aspects of Baja California travel, and I will go over safety in Baja California Sur.

 Let’s get to it!

-Baja California is one of the safest places in Mexico and is a popular destination for road trips.
-However, traveling in Baja comes with some safety risks due to its remote location and long distances between towns and cities.
+Baja California Sur is generally safe if you avoid remote areas and don’t drive at night.
+Traveling in Baja California comes with some safety risks due to its remote location and long distances between cities.

 ✅ Read: Is Rosarito safe?